 All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 For example, children may feel embarrassed, humiliated, or being threatened; this could be due to their vulnerability, disability and/or sexual orientation or language barriers.
 This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
 Staff determine how best to build trusted relationships with children and young people which facilitate communication whilst ensuring safer working practices.

 The voice of the child is paramount; therefore, our pupils are actively involved in safeguarding development.
-There is an established student group/ student involvement mechanism which works with and challenges staff in order to develop aspects of safeguarding e.g. through the curriculum, approaches and displays
+There is an established pupil group/ pupil involvement mechanism which works with and challenges staff in order to develop aspects of safeguarding e.g. through the curriculum, approaches and displays

 We consult with, listen and respond to pupils; our school’s arrangements for this are through the School Council